 The City of Moorhead has a current investment of \$9.5 million to design and build this athletic complex and has maintained it since 2009.
-Continued investments by the City of Moorhead are ongoing with bike paths throughout the area being designed for 2016.
+Continued investments by the City of Moorhead are expected with bike paths throughout the area.